triggerdotdev/fetch-hero/README.md

 - No magic.
 Wraps `fetch` and returns a new `fetch` function
 - Enables RFC 7234 and RFC 5861 compliant HTTP caching (using [http-cache-semantics](https://github.com/kornelski/http-cache-semantics))
+- Bypass cache semantics on GET and HEAD requests to set a specific cache TTL
 - Support for multiple storage backends by using [Keyv](https://github.com/jaredwray/keyv)
 - Works with local and shared caches
 - Custom namespaces